malikfcarroll/Project-1---Pandas--Matplotlib/Final Product_Written.md

 In total, the data was not very conclusive as far as shedding light of the ages of a player's prime.

-One reason I believe the data was not very helpful in this exercise is because my population included the best players.
+One reason I believe the data was not very helpful in this exercise is because my population included only the best players from the time range.
 Each of the players in my population had long, fruitful careers, and were considered the model of consistency over the decade.
 For this reason, their career arcs probably don't follow those of an average NBA player.